Beryllium oxide: Structure

 BeO crystallizes in the hexagonal wurtzite structure, featuring tetrahedral Be2+ and O2− centres, like lonsdaleite and w-BN (with both of which it is isoelectronic).
 In contrast, the oxides of the larger group-2 metals, i.e., MgO, CaO, SrO, BaO, crystallize in the cubic rock salt motif with octahedral geometry about the dications and dianions.
 At high temperature the structure transforms to a tetragonal form.

 In the vapour phase, beryllium oxide is present as discrete diatomic molecules.
-In the language of valence bond theory, these molecules can be described as adopting sp orbital hybridisation on both atoms, featuring one σ (between one sp orbital on each atom) and one π bond (between aligned p orbitals on each atom oriented perpendicular to the molecular axis).
-Molecular orbital theory provides a slightly different picture with no net sigma bonding (because the 2s orbitals of the two atoms combine to form a filled sigma bonding orbital and a filled sigma* anti-bonding orbital) and two pi bonds formed between both pairs of p orbitals oriented perpendicular to the molecular axis.
+In the language of valence bond theory, these molecules can be described as adopting sp orbital hybridisation on both atoms, featuring one σ bond (between one sp orbital on each atom) and one π bond (between aligned p orbitals on each atom oriented perpendicular to the molecular axis).
+Molecular orbital theory provides a slightly different picture with no net σ bonding (because the 2s orbitals of the two atoms combine to form a filled sigma bonding orbital and a filled sigma* anti-bonding orbital) and two π bonds formed between both pairs of p orbitals oriented perpendicular to the molecular axis.
 The sigma orbital formed by the p orbitals aligned along the molecular axis is unfilled.
 The corresponding ground state is ...(2sσ)2(2sσ*)2(2pπ)4 (as in the isoelectronic C2 molecule), where both bonds can be considered as dative bonds from oxygen towards beryllium.

 Applications

 High-quality crystals may be grown hydrothermally, or otherwise by the Verneuil method.
 For the most part, beryllium oxide is produced as a white amorphous powder, sintered into larger shapes.
-Impurities, like carbon, can give a variety of colours to the otherwise colourless host crystals.
+Impurities, like carbon, can give rise to a variety of colours to the otherwise colourless host crystals.

 Sintered beryllium oxide is a very stable ceramic.
 Beryllium oxide is used in rocket engines and as a transparent protective over-coating on aluminised telescope mirrors.
+Metal-coated beryllium oxide (BeO) plates are used in the control systems of aircraft drive devices.